 - Click on Import All to import EIPs (complete with adjustments).

 To convert all Phase One digital files to EIP when importing or capturing:

 - Open the Image tab.

 - Checkmark Pack as EIP when importing.

 The image file is now integrated into the Enhanced Image Package.
 The .EIP is simply replacing the image files.
 The setting files will be removed from the relevant folders and will also be included in the package.

 - Select the intended images that will be shared as .EIP.

 - In the main menu, choose File -> Export Images -> Originals.

 - Add any folder and file name information using the Location and Naming tools where necessary, and checkmark Pack As EIP under the Options palette.
 Click on Export Original.
 The files are now automatically packed and the extensions will be renamed to .EIP.

-NOTE: JPEG and TIFF files cannot be packed as EIP.
+NOTE: DNGs, JPEG and TIFF files cannot be packed as EIP.